Fighting climate change is now a job for the Bank of England - Local News 8

 On Wednesday, the Bank of England was given a new mandate to support the UK government’s ambition to become a net zero economy by 2050.

-“I am today updating the [Monetary Policy Committee’s] remit to reflect the government’s economic strategy for achieving strong, sustainable and balanced growth that is also environmentally sustainable and consistent with the transition to a net zero economy,” Bank of England Governor Andrew Bailey said in a statement.
+“I am today updating the [Monetary Policy Committee’s] remit to reflect the government’s economic strategy for achieving strong, sustainable and balanced growth that is also environmentally sustainable and consistent with the transition to a net zero economy,” finance minister Rishi Sunak wrote in a letter to Bank of England Governor Andrew Bailey.

 The central bank — which has viewed climate change as a risk to financial stability for some time — will now take into account the climate record of companies before buying their bonds, effectively rewarding greener businesses by lowering their borrowing costs.
 It said in a statement that it will provide more information on its planned approach in the coming months.

-Note: Correction: An earlier version of this story incorrectly attributed a quote regarding the remit of the Monetary Policy Committee.